TebogoYungMercykay/Data_Structures_and_Algorithms_in_Java/README.md

 export DERBY_HOME=/usr/lib/jvm/oracle_jdk8/db" | sudo tee -a /etc/profile.d/oraclejdk.sh

 - ### About Codes:
-    - The code is all written by myself only
+    - The codes are all written by myself only
     - I hard code them as part of my practice code, practical and assignemnts for my coding modules.
 - ###  About Me:
     - Tebogo Sello Selepe